History of Uganda: Uganda since 1979

 After Amin's removal, the Uganda National Liberation Front formed an interim government with Yusuf Lule as president and Jeremiah Lucas Opira as the Secretary-General of the UNLF.
 This government adopted a ministerial system of administration and created a quasi-parliamentary organ known as the National Consultative Commission (NCC).
 The NCC and the Lule cabinet reflected widely differing political views.
 In June 1979, following a dispute over the extent of presidential powers, the NCC replaced Lule with Godfrey Binaisa.

 In a continuing dispute over the powers of the interim presidency, Binaisa was removed in May 1980.
 Thereafter, Uganda was ruled by a military commission chaired by Paulo Muwanga.
 The December 1980 elections returned the UPC to power under Milton Obote's leadership, with Muwanga serving as vice president.
 Under Obote, the security forces had one of the world's worst human rights records.
 In their efforts to stamp out an insurgency led by Yoweri Museveni, they laid waste to a substantial section of the country, especially in the Luwero area north of Kampala.

-The insurgency, the so-called "bush war", was conducted by the National Resistance Army (NRA), under the leadership of Yoweri Museveni, and other rebel groups including the Federal Democratic Movement led by Andrew Kayiira and another led by John Nkwaanga.
+In 1980, the Ugandan Bush War began, and was largely led by the National Resistance Army (NRA), under the leadership of Yoweri Museveni, and other rebel groups including the Federal Democratic Movement led by Andrew Kayiira and another led by John Nkwaanga.
 During the conflict the army carried out mass killings of non-combatants.